oksanabuzh/ScaleNativeNonnative_Buzhdygan_et.al/README.md

 #### 1. Data Preparation (`R/01_prepare_data/`)

-The following scripts are used for preparing the raw data for analysis:
+The following scripts are used for preparing the raw data for analysis.
+The prepared data sets are already included in the project, so preparation does not need to be repeated.:

 - `00_extract_land_cover.R`: Extracts land cover data from Copernicus raster files (100m resolution) and calculates mean built-up and cropland cover fractions in buffers around sampling points (250-2000m).
 - `01_prepare_species_data.R`: Prepares vegetation survey data by filtering vascular plants, calculating mean values for multi-layer species, and adding naturalization status